deuxfleurs-org/garage/doc/book/cookbook/reverse-proxy.md

 And do not forget to reload nginx with `systemctl reload nginx` or `nginx -s reload`.

-### Defining backends
+### Exposing the S3 endpoints

 First, we need to tell to nginx how to access our Garage cluster.
 Because we have multiple nodes, we want to leverage all of them by spreading the load.

-In nginx, we can do that with the upstream directive.
+In nginx, we can do that with the `upstream` directive.

-Because we have 2 endpoints: one for the S3 API and one to serve websites, we create 2 backends named respectively `s3_backend` and `web_backend`.
+Then in a `server` directive, we define the vhosts, the TLS certificates and the proxy rule.

-A documented example for the `s3_backend` assuming you chose port 3900:
+A possible configuration:

 ```nginx
 upstream s3_backend {